pytorch/glow/README.md

 ### Building the Compiler

-Next, create a build directory and run cmake on the source directory.
-It is a good idea to build two configurations (Release and Debug) because some programs take a really long time to run in Debug mode.
+To build the compiler, create a build directory and run cmake on the source directory.
+It's a good idea to build two configurations (Release and Debug) because some programs take a really long time to run in Debug mode.
 It's also a good idea to build the project outside of the source directory.

   ```
   mkdir build_Debug